- Advanced Research Computing (ARC)

 - Service Order engineering, designing, and implementing the services above across campus units.

-- Informations Systems providing ordering and billing systems.
+- Information Systems providing ordering and billing systems.

 Support Services provides the entry point into ITS and its services, including direct support for the everyday technology needs of the U-M community.
 Support Services delivers value by providing and supporting at-scale technology and services that are used by the community.

-- The Support Services team consists of the Service Center, End User Services, and Campus Tech.
-Together these teams deliver 10 campus-facing lines of business and support all ITS services through chat, email, phone, and walk-up service.
+- The Support Services team consists of the Service Center, End User Services, Service Support, Customer Relations, and Campus Tech.
+Together these teams deliver multiple campus-facing lines of business and support all ITS services through chat, email, phone, and walk-up service.

 - Support Services serves faculty, staff, and students of the Ann Arbor, Dearborn, and Flint campuses, as well as Michigan Medicine, and thousands of other community members who are supported as they interact with university systems.